21 Annoying Coffee Shop Habits You Have, According to Starbucks Baristas

 You blame me when you order wrong

 Just because you meant to ask for decaf doesn’t mean that you remembered to say it at the counter.
 If your barista seems confused when you double-check that there’s no caffeine, keep in mind the mistake might be on you.
 “People would forget to say part of their order, and you would get yelled at later,” says Emily.
 “Some people just forget, but instead of saying they forgot to say it, they blame you.”
-Have you seen this alarm clock that will wake you up with a cup of coffee?!

 You think you know better than me